Representative Social Choice: From Learning Theory to AI Alignment: Related Work

 \section{Related Work}

-Social choice theory has had a long history \citep{satterthwaite1975strategy,young1975social,nisan1999algorithmic}, with more recent research studying its intersection with machine learning \citep{fish2023generative,parkes2013dynamic}, and its applications in AI alignment \citep{conitzer2024social,kopf2024openassistant,klingefjord2024human,huang2024collective,prasad2018social,mishra2023ai,ge2024axioms}.
+Social choice theory has had a long history \cite{satterthwaite1975strategy,young1975social,nisan1999algorithmic}, with more recent research studying its intersection with machine learning \cite{fish2023generative,parkes2013dynamic}, and its applications in AI alignment \cite{conitzerposition,kopf2024openassistant,klingefjord2024human,huang2024collective,prasad2018social,mishra2023ai,ge2024axioms}.
 This paper contributes to all three fronts, by extending the study of social choice theory to include democratic representation, using tools from the theory of machine learning, and with important applications in both human society and AI alignment.

 \paragraph{Social Choice Theory} Social choice theory studies the aggregation of individual preferences to form a collective decision.
-The field was founded by \citet{arrow2012social}, who proved the famous \emph{Arrow's impossibility theorem}, stating that no social choice mechanism can satisfy the axioms of \emph{unrestricted domain}, \emph{non-dictatorship}, \emph{Pareto efficiency}, and \emph{independence of irrelevant alternatives}.
-Many extensions of Arrow's theorem have been proposed, including the Gibbard-Satterthwaite theorem \citep{gibbard1973manipulation,satterthwaite1975strategy} which introduces strategy-proofness to the analysis.
-Beyond impossibility results, social choice theory also studies concrete mechanisms for preference aggregation, such as \emph{voting rules} \citep{taylor2005social}, \emph{scoring rules} \citep{young1975social}, and \emph{judgment aggregation} \citep{list2012theory}, while featuring intersections with other fields such as mechanism design \citep{nisan1999algorithmic} and computer science, the latter resulting in the study of computational social choice \citep{brandt2016handbook}.
+The founding work of the field \cite{arrow2012social} proved the famous \emph{Arrow's impossibility theorem}, stating that no social choice mechanism can satisfy the axioms of \emph{unrestricted domain}, \emph{non-dictatorship}, \emph{Pareto efficiency}, and \emph{independence of irrelevant alternatives}.
+Many extensions of Arrow's theorem have been proposed, including the Gibbard-Satterthwaite theorem \cite{gibbard1973manipulation,satterthwaite1975strategy} which introduces strategy-proofness to the analysis.
+Beyond impossibility results, social choice theory also studies concrete mechanisms for preference aggregation, such as \emph{voting rules} \cite{taylor2005social}, \emph{scoring rules} \cite{young1975social}, and \emph{judgment aggregation} \cite{list2012theory}, while featuring intersections with other fields such as mechanism design \cite{nisan1999algorithmic} and computer science, the latter resulting in the study of computational social choice \cite{brandt2016handbook}.
 Here, we extend the study of social choice to the representative setting, where issues and individuals are too numerous for all preferences to be considered directly.
-By doing so, we introduce the element of democratic representation to social choice theory.
+By doing so, we formalize the problem of democratic representation within a statistical learning framework, providing a learning-theoretic lens for social choice.